chris-n-self/large-scale-qml/README.md

 Circuits are broken into batches for submission to IBM Quantum.
 The different measurement circuits for each data point are never separated, so the unit of batching is data points.
 The variable `DATA_BATCH_SIZE` in 'JOB_SPECIFICATION.py' controls how many data points are included into each batch.

-It is recommended to ensure that the batch size is small enough that a single batch contains less circuits than the backend's maximum circuit count.
+We recommend ensuring that the batch size is small enough so that a single batch contains less circuits than the backend's maximum circuit count.
 If this is not the case everything will still work correctly (since qiskit's QuantumInstance class is being used as an internal executor), however measurement error mitigation calibration circuits are only inserted once into each batch.

 ### Logging and temporary files

 The 'collect-results.py' script generates log files using python's logging package at debug level.
 Both qiskit and the `largescaleqml` package in this repository print logging information to this file.

 Additionally, 'collect-results.py' generates a number of temporary files that can be inspected afterwards.
 These go into e.g. 'handwriting-all-digits/NPQC/tmp' and are named using `JOB_FILENAME`, imported from 'JOB_SPECIFICATION.py', and the date & time.
-These include the exact circuits that were executed on the backend ('circuits' subdirectory), the data variables ('data_vars') and the logical to physical transpiler mapping ('transpiles').
+These include the exact circuits that were executed on the backend ('circuits' subdirectory) and the logical to physical transpiler mapping ('transpiles').

 ### `largescaleqml.calculations_qpu.get_ibmq_crossfid_results` docstring